 It’s even better when my out-of-town friends visit and I get to march them around to areas they haven’t heard of.
 The aspiring docent in me beams at the chance to regurgitate the tidbits I had read three hours before their arrival.
 No Fisherman’s Wharf.
 No downtown shopping areas.
 Imagine how city I feel when taking them to Clarion Alley, a fortune cookie factory, or the Grateful Dead house (or maybe seeing the people outside the Grateful Dead house is a bigger draw).

 Whatever the case, my tours tend to include a little spiel about the crookedest street in S.F. – Vermont!
 Oh, are you not from around here?
 While Lombard has the benefit of the red bricks (compared to Vermont’s drab, concrete pavement) and being in a nice area convenient for tourists, the strip of Vermont between 20th and 22nd has the advantage of science.
 A Travel Channel show determined the sinuosity of Vermont is 1.56 compared to Lombard’s 1.2.
 Chew on that, Russian Hill.
+So drop another quarter into your City jar, grab your son’s big wheel, and enjoy the crooked fun.
+When you’re done, you might as well grip on a burrito – since you’re in the area and all.

-[Note: I still took my friends to the Full House house].
+[Note: I still took my friends to the Full Househouse].

 As a young student living in the 415, I know how valuable and limited space can be.
 Since I’m not some well-off socialite, I’ve learned to share.
 This includes a bedroom, silverware, hopes, fears, and toothpaste – although, some might consider that one snatching.
 I think that feeling cramped is a necessary part to any San Francisco experience.
 Please hop on a crowded MUNI bus, visit Fisherman’s Wharf, or eat at one of the city’s many Indian buffets if you want to feel slightly uncomfortable.